Coming From Simon & Schuster in 2021

 A Feminist pop biography

-This upcoming feminist pop biography of WWII amputee spy Virginia Hall is told in irreverent Drunk History style, introducing you the badass the Gestapo called 'the most dangerous of all Allied spies.'
+This upcoming feminist pop biography of WWII amputee spy Virginia Hall, told in irreverent Drunk History style, introduces you to the badass the Gestapo called 'the most dangerous of all Allied spies.'

 Read on for an excerpt of CODENAME BADASS

 Your Mission, Should You Choose To Accept It

 AKA Not A Boring Introduction, so Read This Sh*t